civo/terraform-provider-civo/docs/data-sources/kubernetes_cluster.md

 * `kubernetes_version` - The version of Kubernetes.
 * `tags` - A list of tags.
 * `applications` - A list of application installed.
-* `instances` - In addition to the arguments provided, these additional attributes about the cluster's default node instance are exported.
+* `instances` - In addition to the arguments provided, these additional attributes about the cluster's default node instance are exported:
     - `hostname` - The hostname of the instance.
+    - `cpu_cores` - Total cpu of the inatance.
+    - `ram_mb` - Total ram of the instance
+    - `disk_gb` - The size of the disk.
+    - `status` - The status of the instance.
+    - `tags` - The tag of the instances
+* `pools` - A list of node pools associated with the cluster.
+Each node pool exports the following attributes:
+    - `id` - The ID of the pool
+    - `count` - The size of the pool
+    - `size` - The size of each node inside the pool
+    - `instance_names` - A list of the instance in the pool
+    * `instances` - A list of instance inside the pool
+        - `hostname` - The hostname of the instance.
         - `size` - The size of the instance.
         - `cpu_cores` - Total cpu of the inatance.
         - `ram_mb` - Total ram of the instance
         - `disk_gb` - The size of the disk.
-    - `region` - The region where instance are.
         - `status` - The status of the instance.
-    - `created_at` - The date where the instances was created.
-    - `firewall_id` - The firewall id assigned to the instance
-    - `public_ip` - The public ip of the instances, only available if the instances is the master
         - `tags` - The tag of the instances
 * `installed_applications` - A unique ID that can be used to identify and reference a Kubernetes cluster.
     - `application` - The name of the application
     - `version` - The version of the application